marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 $ kubectl get pods -o wide
 ```

-And you will see the number of instances of bartenders you have
+And you will see the number of bartender instances you have

 ```shell
 NAME                                             READY     STATUS    RESTARTS   AGE       IP            NODE